 We are located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
-We respect the Treaties that were made on these territories, we acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.
+We respect the Treaties that were made on these territories, we acknowledge the harms of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.

-We are committed to delivering services to our diverse user groups in compliance with Manitoba Human Rights Code, guided by the standards specified under the Accessibility for Manitobans Act, the University of Manitoba Accessibility Policy, and the Respectful Work and Learning Environment Policy.
+We are committed to delivering services to our diverse user groups in compliance with the Manitoba Human Rights Code, guided by the standards specified under the Accessibility for Manitobans Act, the University of Manitoba Accessibility Policy, and the Respectful Work and Learning Environment Policy.
 We provide equitable and respectful services to all eligible patrons regardless of race, heritage, education, socioeconomic status, gender identity, gender expression, sexual orientation, ability, religious affiliation, or age.
 We hope to foster a safe, welcoming, and inclusive service environment in which we recognize and empower members of our community.

 In keeping with this commitment we have taken steps to ensure our site and materials are accessible.
 If you require a resource in an accessible format (eg. appropriate for screen-reading software), you can use the "Access for Users with Disabilities" link in our library search.
 Alternate formats of documents on our website are also available on request.